 This post was written by me about two months ago, then I forgot about it.
 I decided to publish it regardless.
 This app did not really live up to the plans downloadwise, but I am still happy with it.
-I plan to write a follow up and discuss what I learnt from it marketing and business wise!
+I plan to write a follow-up and discuss what I learned from it marketing and business-wise!

-With this app I had two goals.
-I wanted to make something that would fit my need and would use daily and I wanted to make something really polished and nice looking.
+With this app, I had two goals.
+I wanted to make something that would fit my needs and would use daily and I wanted to make something really polished and nice looking.
 I think I achieved both of these goals.
-I like how the app looks and I use it every day several time.
+I like how the app looks and I use it every day.

-EmailMe is a simple app that let’s you to create messages and send them to yourself.
+EmailMe is a simple app that lets you create messages and send them to yourself.

-I switched from Android app about a year ago when I received my belowed Lumia 800.
+I switched from Android about a year ago when I received my beloved Lumia 800.
 On the Android phone I had several apps I relied on like the Kindle app, Audible or Google Listen.
-I had a Kindle client on Windows Phone 7 on day one and the phone is very great doing pdocast.
+I had a Kindle client on Windows Phone 7 on day one and the phone is very great at doing podcast.
 Audible app now is finally available as well.

 I also was a big user of the EEBA can help website.
-It is a finanacial website that let’s you to implement a budget system and enter your spendings.
-It has a great iPhone and Android client that syncs flawlesly with the website.
-When, I contacted them and asked them if there is a cleint for Windows Phone 7 they politely told me that they do not have one and not planning to create one in the near future.
+It is a financial website that let’s you to implement a budget system and enter your spendings.
+It has a great iPhone and Android client that syncs flawlessly with the website.
+When I contacted them and asked them if there is a client for Windows Phone 7 they politely told me that they do not have one and not planning to create one in the near future.

-So I started to send email messages to myself to record what I spent money on the day nad entered these records at the evening into the EEBA site.
-Creating 5-10 meail messages on the phone was kind of repeptitve and clumsy.
+So I started to send email messages to myself to record what I spent money on the day nad entered these records in the evening into the EEBA site.
+Creating 5-10 email messages on the phone was kind of repetitive and clumsy.
 Over and over I had to enter the first few letters of my email.
-Provide a subject line and hit send button.
+Provide a subject line and hit the send button.

 I put together a quick and dirty prototype and started using it.
 While using, I ironed out the bugs and starting to add features that I have missed.

-I also spent lot of time to polish the app.
+I also spent a lot of time polishing the app.
 I added handling multiple email addresses.
 History for previous messages.
 I made sure that the app looks nice, bright and clean.
-The text is well readable even to me! :)
+The text is well readable even to me! 🙂

-All in all it was very enjoyable and fun time to implement the app and I learned a lot about the technology!
+All in all, it was a very enjoyable and fun time to implement the app and I learned a lot about the technology!
 It was a nice first step… now on to the next app!